pingcap/community/rfc/2019-12-07-fuzz-and-auto-debug.md

-Fuzz test is a good idea to apply unlimited case to application, it will provide a bulk of cases to Statistical Debug.
+Fuzz test is a good idea to apply unlimited cases to application, it will provide a bulk of cases to Statistical Debug.
 Mutation-Based Fuzzing can introduce small changes to existing inputs that may still keep the input valid.
 Some paper guide mutations with some algorithms to converge input in a root bug.